eso/edps-doc/source/common/reducing_demo_2.md

    ````

-Congratulations, you reduced your first data with the `EDPS` dashboard!
+Congratulations!
+You reduced your first data with the `EDPS` dashboard!
 All the reduced data are saved in the EDPS_data directory specified when executing `edps-gui` for the first time.